2004shweta/php_basic/README.md

-Here's an overview of PHP that you can use for your README on GitHub:

 ---

-# PHP Overview

 PHP (Hypertext Preprocessor) is a popular open-source server-side scripting language designed for web development.
 It is embedded within HTML and is widely used to create dynamic web pages and applications.
 PHP can interact with databases, handle forms, and generate dynamic content, making it a powerful tool for building modern websites.